LeadWoods0902/DandD_Nightmare_Plague/The Briar Mask/Items/The Briar Mask.md

-An ancient Centauri Artifact, rumourde t
+An ancient Centauri Artifact, rumoured to grant it's wearer the ability to see the future